quii/learn-go-with-tests/install-go.md

 You should be familiar enough with your editor to perform the following with a simple key combination:

 - **Extract/Inline variable**.
-Being able to take magic values and give them a name lets you simplify your code quickly.
+Taking magic values and giving them a name lets you simplify your code quickly.
 - **Extract method/function**.
 It is vital to be able to take a section of code and extract functions/methods
 - **Rename**.
-You should be able to confidently rename symbols across files.
+You should be able to rename symbols across files confidently.
 - **go fmt**.
 Go has an opinioned formatter called `go fmt`.
-Your editor should be running this on every file save.
+Your editor should run this on every file saved.
 - **Run tests**.
 You should be able to do any of the above and then quickly re-run your tests to ensure your refactoring hasn't broken anything.

-In addition, to help you work with your code you should be able to:
+In addition, to help you work with your code, you should be able to:

 - **View function signature**.
 You should never be unsure how to call a function in Go.
 Your IDE should describe a function in terms of its documentation, its parameters and what it returns.
 - **View function definition**.
-If it's still not clear what a function does, you should be able to jump to the source code and try and figure it out yourself.
+If it's still unclear what a function does, you should be able to jump to the source code and try and figure it out yourself.
 - **Find usages of a symbol**.
-Being able to see the context of a function being called can help your decision process when refactoring.
+Understanding a function's context can help you make decisions when refactoring.

 Mastering your tools will help you concentrate on the code and reduce context switching.

 ## Wrapping up

-At this point you should have Go installed, an editor available and some basic tooling in place.
-Go has a very large ecosystem of third party products.
+At this point, you should have Go installed, an editor available, and some basic tooling in place.
+Go has a very large ecosystem of third-party products.
 We have identified a few useful components here.
 For a more complete list, see [https://awesome-go.com](https://awesome-go.com).